 The new requirements for financial firms mean they will now have to publish climate transition plans.
-This game-changing adjustment to financial regulation was recently called for in a letter by leading UK companies, later echoed by the Labour party.
-Initially, the UK’s requirement is for a ‘comply or explain’ approach.
+This game-changing adjustment to financial regulation was called for in a letter by leading UK companies, later echoed by the Labour party.
+Initially, the UK’s new requirements for financial firms is for a ‘comply or explain’ approach.
 However, the Roadmap signals that it will become fully mandatory in time.

 The Roadmap also outlines next steps for the new UK Green Taxonomy which will define what investments are “green”, building on the precedent set by the EU and adjusting it for the UK context.
 Furthermore, the taxonomy will use science-based principles to guide future private and public financial investments in the UK climate transition.

 Quotes on new requirements for financial firms

 Kate Levick, E3G Associate Director, Sustainable Finance, said:

 “As these exciting new policies develop in detail it will be crucial that they remain aligned with scientific advice and send clear market signals of the urgency and scale of the required shift in investments.
 The 2022 Green Finance Strategy will be key to the UK’s future success as an international hub for green investment and green finance expertise.”

 Heather McKay, E3G Policy Advisor, UK Sustainable Finance, said:

 “Net Zero is the biggest investment opportunity the UK has ever seen – and appetite from the market is growing.
 To support investors in capturing the opportunities of net zero, clear signals need to be sent by government on what is green and what is not.
 The crucial step now is to ensure the UK Green Taxonomy is science based – critical to tackling greenwash.”